Workshop and Woodland Open Weekend 2026

 About the Open Morning

-You will meet members of our small team of dedicated and highly skilled craftsmen who use steam-bending and traditional cabinet-making techniques, to create exceptional curvaceous furniture for homes, gardens and public places.
+You will meet members of our small team of dedicated and highly skilled craftsmen, who use steam-bending and traditional cabinet-making techniques, to create exceptional curvaceous furniture for homes, gardens and public places.

 About the Guided Woodland Walk and Workshop Tour.

 There will be a guided walk in the fifty acre wood, lasting approximately 90 minutes, along paths with uneven ground and slopes.
 (Angus Ross sources timber for his furniture-making from this woodland).
+For ease of moving around the site, the group will be divided into two groups of eight.
+The tour will finish back at Grandtully.
+For those who would love a longer walk there is the option of returning to Grandtully or Aberfeldy on foot.
+You are welcome to visit the workshop in the morning.
+Any questions please email us using the contact page